andrewenoble/insight_project/README.md

 ```
 sudo pkill -f supervisor
 ```
 edit files, and then re-start the server.
 Additional work is needed to change the port from 5000 to 80, to setup an elastic IP address, and to associate the web app with a domain name.
-Please let me know if you would like me to add those details.
+Please contact me if you would like me to add those details.